 Work experience is defined as paid, supervised employment or volunteer work in a position where an applicant spends at least 51% of his or her time providing mental health recovery support services.
 A supervised/internship experience that is part of a process approved by ICB may also be utilized.
-Applicants minimally must have primary responsibility for providing recovery support services to an individual and/or group, preparing recovery plans, documenting client's progress and be clinically supervised by an individual who is knowledgeable in the Recovery Support Performance Domains.
+Applicants minimally must have primary responsibility for providing client's progress and be clinically supervised by an individual who is knowledgeable in the Recovery Support Performance Domains.
 The work experience or volunteer experience must have been done within the last 4 years of the date an application is submitted.